-Your Minimally-Invasive Vein Treatment Options
+Minimally-Invasive Vein Treatments

-Treatment for varicose veins used to rely on open surgery methods requiring multiple small incisions.
+Treatment for getting rid of varicose veins used to rely on open surgery methods requiring multiple small incisions.
 Today, however, technological advancements allow vein specialists to avoid their use and treat venous disease with no incisions.
 This, in turn, benefits you since no “cuts” equates to rapid recovery and immediate return to normal activities.

 In short, you can recover faster, spend less time within a procedure, and enjoy a simple and painless recovery.